MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-obtain-a-contact-message-given-a-contacts-address-book-entry.md

 ---

-# How to: Obtain a Contact Message Given a Contacts Address Book Entry
+# Obtain a Contact Message Given a Contacts Address Book Entry

 **Applies to**: Outlook